m9dful1/Craftium/README.md

 Then create a release on GitHub using that tag, and the build will automatically attach.

+> Tip: Provide a `MACOS_CODESIGN_IDENTITY` GitHub secret with your Apple Developer ID certificate if you want the CI workflow to produce fully signed builds.
+Without it, the workflow falls back to ad-hoc signing.

 ## Technical Details

 ### Architecture

 - **Main Window**: Qt6 Widgets-based UI
 - **Recording**: Platform-specific global keyboard hooks
-  - macOS: CGEventTap with Accessibility permissions
+  - macOS: CGEventTap with Accessibility and Input Monitoring permissions
   - Windows: Low-level keyboard hooks
 - **Playback**: Worker thread for non-blocking execution
 - **Thread Safety**: QMutex protection for sequence data